sachinsu/sachinsu.github.io/content/posts/ELT.md

 ### Orchestration

-After completing `ELT` aspects, now it is needed to orchestrate this wherein the whole process will run every week.
+After completing `ELT` aspects, now it's time to  orchestrate this pipeline wherein the whole process will run every week.
 Typically, one can use task scheduler like Airflow or Prefect to do this.
-But for the purpose of this article, lets use [at](https://docs.microsoft.com/en-us/troubleshoot/windows-client/system-management-components/use-at-command-to-schedule-tasks) on windows (or `cron` if you are using Linux).
+But for the purpose of this article, lets use [at](https://docs.microsoft.com/en-us/troubleshoot/windows-client/system-management-components/use-at-command-to-schedule-tasks) on windows (or [cron](https://en.wikipedia.org/wiki/Cron) if you are using Linux).

 so a simplest possible batch file (as below),